 Bypass mode off Bypass mode on The BYPASS MODE menu item is used to select whether the optional video bypass relay will be active or not.
 This allows the user to manually put the 8010TM in Bypass mode.
 In this mode, the input video is directly connected to the output, and the encoder will no longer be active.
-Alternatively the Bypass relay can be activated by pressing SHIFT + BYPASS.
-The Front panel Bypass LED will be On when the unit is in bypass mode.
+Alternatively the Bypass relay can be activated by using the BYPASS GPI input.
+The front panel Bypass LED will be On when the unit is in bypass mode.